What To Do In Tarifa, Spain? Complete Travel Guide

 An interesting fact is that the castle was named after its governor Alfonso Perez de Guzman who defended the town in 1294.
 During a Muslim siege, he refused to surrender and sacrificed his own son in order to keep the population safe.
 It’s said that he himself threw a dagger at the Muslims to kill his son which was held, hostage.
 To honor Guzmán el Bueno in 1960 a statue was put in front of the Castle of Guzman the Good.

-Entrance to Castillo de Guzman el Bueno is not free.
-Entry cost: €4 for adults, and €2.5 for children (June 2022).
+Entrance to Castillo de Guzman el Bueno cost: €4 for adults, and €2.5 for children (May 2023).
 The castle is open from Wednesday to Sunday from 10 AM to 4 PM.
+For current prices and opening hours visit juntadeandalucia.es.

 Castillo de Guzman el Bueno in Tarifa, Spain

-Puerta de Jerez (eng.
-Jerez Gate) is a famous landmark of the city.
+Jerez Gate (es.
+Puerta de Jerez) is one of the most famous landmarks of the town.
 It’s the only part of the medieval wall that surrounded the historic part of the town and that survived to this day.
-Gates the last-standing Moorish gate dating back to the 13th century.
+Gates are dating back to the 13th century.
 Above the arch, you can see an inscription celebrating King Sancho IV who conquered the city from the Moors – “Very noble, very loyal and heroic city of Tarifa won from the Moors while reigning Sancho IV El Bravo, on September 21, 1292” (es.
 Muy noble, muy leal y heroica ciudad de Tarifa ganada a los Moros reinando Sancho IV El Bravo, el 21 de Septiembre de 1292).
 Puerta de Jerez restoration took place in 2000.

 Puerta de Jerez will take you directly to Tarifa Old Town.